 26 Aug Will CBD Show Up on a Drug Test?

-simple as it seems.
+The simple answer is, No. But the truth is it isn’t as simple as it seems.
 To get a firm grasp on it, you need to learn about CBD and its impact on drug tests.

 CBD can’t be detected in Drug Tests, but…

 Different companies have different reasons for conducting drug screening, be it a federal mandate or improved productivity, the ultimate goal is to detect impairment of an employee’s abilities to do their job.
 Which is why most drug screenings aren’t designed to discover CBD, a cannabinoid derived non-psychoactive plant.

 Which is why quite a few companies that invest in their workforce conduct 5/10-pannel drug screens that test your body for THC-COOH, a compound your metabolized THC into.
 Apart from that, the 5-pannel screen also tests for prescription drugs that have been going around being abused for a couple of decades.

 Higher Dose of CBD Can Lead to a False-Positive

 Since hemp products are legally allowed to contain near .3% THC, if consumed in high regular doses (1,000 – 2,000 mg/day) it has a chance of triggering a false positive.
 Nevertheless, it does seem quite unlikely that regular doses in such high quantities will remain undetected, may even exceed the federal limit.

 NOTE THAT, THE RESULT OF A FALSE-POSITIVE DRUG TEST WOULD BE THAT OF MINUTE TRACES OF THC, NOT CBD, IN THE BODY.

 While tests are being developed that detect for CBD metabolites, majority of the companies to care for CBD, they are primarily interested in whether you like to get high.